 Types of Mental Health Disorders

-We’ll be looking at two types of disorders which are anxiety and mood disorders.
-People with anxiety disorders experience severe fear or anxiety which relates to certain situations or objects
+We’ll be looking at two types of disorders.
+These are anxiety and mood disorders.
+People with anxiety disorders experience severe fear or tension relating to certain situations or objects.

 Anxiety disorders are divided into subgroups as well:

-- The First is Generalised Anxiety Disorder which is a disproportionate worry that disrupts everyday living.
+This refers to a disproportionate worry that disrupts everyday living.
 They sometimes experience restlessness, fatigue, tense muscles and interrupted sleep.
-Their anxiety is sometimes triggered with no trigger and other times might be triggered by everyday situations such as chores or keeping appointments.
+Their anxiety can sometimes pop up with no trigger.
+On some other occasions, it can get triggered by everyday situations, such as chores or keeping appointments.

-- The next is Panic Disorders.
-They experience regular Panic attacks which involve sudden, overwhelming terror or a sense of imminent disaster and death
+People who suffer from panic attacks can experience sudden, overwhelming terror or a sense of imminent disaster and death.

 Mood disorders are also known as affective disorders or depressive disorders.
-People with these conditions have significant mood changes generally involving either mania; a period of high energy and elation or depression.
-Types of mood disorders include major depression which is a constant low mood and lack of interest in activities and events that are previously enjoyed.
+People with these conditions have significant mood changes.
+It can involve either mania, a period of high energy and elation or depression.
+Types of mood disorders include major depression.
+This is a constant low mood and lack of interest in activities and events that are previously enjoyed.
 They experience prolonged periods of sadness or extreme sadness.
-Bipolar disorder is an unusual change in mood, energy levels, levels of activity and ability to continue with daily life.
+Bipolar disorder is an unusual change in mood, energy levels, levels of activity and the ability to continue with daily life.

 Signs of Mental Illness

-There are several signs of mental illness which should be taken note of
+There are several signs of mental illness to take note of.
+These include:

-If you find yourself experiencing any of the symptoms above then you’re likely having one or more mental illnesses.
-Treatment of mental illness is either through medications prescribed by a psychiatrist, through therapy or group discussions.
+If you experience any of the symptoms above, then you’re likely to have one or more mental illnesses.
+Psychiatrists prescribe medications as a way to treatment of mental illness.
+Therapy or group discussions are other treatment methods.
 Sometimes, it’s the combination of all.

 Validate Your Feelings